Skip to main content

 • Vulnerability

-Fields are characteristics of the Lucidum objects.
-For example, a characteristic of a User is the user’s email address.
+When building a query, Fields are characteristics of the Lucidum objects.
+For example, a characteristic of a user is the user’s email address.
 A characteristic of an asset is the asset’s IP address.
 Usually, a field maps to a column name in a Lucidum database.

 Lucidum ingests information about assets, users, and data from your environment.
 Lucidum correlates that information to provide you with details about assets, users, asset-IP mapping, user-IP mapping, and vulnerabilities.